Last updated November 14th, 2021.

-India and China, the two most populous nations on the planet, are very similar in some ways.
+China and India are the two most populous nations on the planet, and are very similar in some ways.

 They’re both emerging markets with high growth rates usually exceeding 6%.
 Up until the late 1800s, India and China were also the world’s two biggest economies.
 Places like Japan and the United States only surpassed them within the last century.